 What is CartoDB

-CartoDB is a geospatial database on the cloud that allows for the storage and visualization of data on the web.
+CartoDB is a geospatial database on the cloud that allows for the storage and visualization of data on the web and the creation of maps.
 Using CartoDB will allow you to quickly create map based visualizations.

 - For new users, CartoDB is an Editor that gives you a user friendly interface so you can start making maps and visualizing data right away.